adunning/dissertation/source/02-introduction.md

----
-Title: Introduction
+# Introduction
----

-# Alexander Neckam’s Reception in Modern Scholarship
+## Alexander Neckam’s Reception in Modern Scholarship

 Alexander Neckam (1157–1217) does not fit neatly into any of the categories typically assigned to authors of the past – it would be both too much and too little to say that he was a theologian, philosopher, or poet.
 The only label that has stuck has been that of ‘polymath’.
 This is accurate enough insofar as it captures the range of his interests, but it has also set scholars up for disappointment who set out reading Alexander expecting a great innovator, perhaps a thirteenth-century Leonardo da Vinci, only to be faced with his slow-moving, classicizing prose.
 Yet his writings and contemporary documentation reveal a teacher, Augustinian canon, and abbot who was indefatigably optimistic, tolerant, and open-minded seeking to write books that would meet the needs of his audiences.
 It is this historical Alexander that I hope will shine through in this analysis of his biblical commentaries written at Cirencester abbey and the manuscripts preserving his works.